BugSplat-Git/bugsplat-unreal/README.md

 Note that sometimes iOS applications won't crash while the USB cable is connected.
 If this happens, disconnect the USB cable and re-run the application to trigger a crash.

+> [!NOTE]
+> The Unreal iOS project has a Build Phase `Generate dsym for archive, and strip` that runs after the Unreal PostBuildSteps.
+This Build Phase must run before a `dSYM` is generated.
+Once this Build Phase has run, BugSplat will upload the `dSYM` during the next incremental build.

 ### Xbox and PlayStation

 BugSplat can provide instructions for implementing Unreal crash reporting on Xbox and PlayStation.
 Please email us at [support@bugsplat.com](mailto:support@bugsplat.com) for more info.